Rhode Island Recording Laws: Consent Rules and Penalties

 - Sharing information with family caregivers

 Yes.
-Department of Children, Youth and Families (DCYF) and other government agency workers can be recorded during your conversations with them as long as you’re participating.
+Rhode Island Department of Children, Youth and Families (DCYF) workers and other government agency representatives can be recorded during conversations you participate in.
+This right applies to home visits, phone calls, and in-person meetings.

 Can I Record My Ex-Spouse or Co-Parent?

-- Don’t use recordings for harassment purposes (this could violate the criminal/tortious purpose exception)
+- Do not use recordings for harassment purposes (this could violate the criminal/tortious/injurious purpose exception)

-- Consider how recordings may be viewed by Rhode Island Family Court
+- Consider how recordings may be perceived by Rhode Island Family Court judges

 Can I Use a Dashcam in Rhode Island?